node-red/node-red.github.io/docs/getting-started/running.md

 ### Command-line usage

-    Usage: node-red [-v] [-?] [--port 1880][--settings settings.js] [--userDir DIR] [flows.json]
+    Usage: node-red [-v] [-?] [--port PORT] [--safe] [--settings settings.js] [--title TITLE] [--userDir DIR] [flows.json]

     Options:
-      -p, --port           use specified TCP port for editor web ui --safe           start Node-RED editor without running flows -s, --settings FILE  use specified settings file --title TITLE    set process window title
+      -p, --port PORT      use specified TCP port for editor web ui --safe           start Node-RED editor without running flows -s, --settings FILE  use specified settings file --title TITLE    set process window title
       -u, --userDir DIR    use specified user directory -v                   enable verbose output
       -?, --help           show usage
-      [flows.json]         name of the data file you want to work with.
+      flows.json           name of the flow file you want to work with.
 Using different names, such as greenhouse.json or robot.json, you can separate different undertakings you are working on.
-If you don't specify a name, it defaults to flows_xxxxxxxx.json where xxxxxxxx is your servername.
+If you don't specify a name, it defaults to flows_xxx.json where xxx is the hostname of your server.

 ----